7 Things Your Gynecologist Should Know About Your Sex Life

 But as awkward as it can be to dish on the details of your sex life while wearing a super-sized white napkin, there’s a good reason to do so.
 Your gynecologist isn’t just a person in a white coat—they are your ally and partner in health.
 And when you’re open with them, it empowers you to get the best possible care.

 It’s a matter of pleasure as well as health, too.
-“For some women, talking to their gynecologist is the first step in creating a vibrant and rich sex life,” says ob-gyn Staci Mayer, MD.
+“For some women, talking to their gynecologist is the first step in creating a vibrant and rich sex life,” says ob-gyn Staci Mayer, Clinical Associate Professor at the University of Arizona College of Medicine – Phoenix.

 We spoke to three practicing ob-gyns about the things your gynecologist needs to know about your sex life.
 As they emphasized to us, your doctor’s office is a judgment-free zone—so take a deep breath and tell your truth.